-You will also need the following paperwork and proof of identity:
+You will also need to provide the following documents for proof identity and income:

-You will usually be required to provide your three most recent bank statements and payslips that can prove your earnings along with your application.
+You will usually be required to provide your three most recent bank statements and payslips that can prove your income.

 Applying online can take minutes if you have your details ready.
 Some secured loans take longer as the lender will need to value your property.

 If your application is approved it could be in your account within 24 hours.
 However, some lenders take up to 5 working days to transfer the money.